joeytakeda/misc/table.md

                                                 Nay, answer me: stand, and unfold yourself.</l></sp>

 ```
+:

-*  **Note***  For transcribed speech, this will typically identify a participant or participant group; in other contexts, it will point to any identified `person` element.
+*  **Note**: For transcribed speech, this will typically identify a participant or participant group; in other contexts, it will point to any identified `person` element.